back to

 A dipole consists of two 1/4 wave lengths of wire linearly placed (so they line up end to end) and fed from the middle, usually with coax.
 A dipole is the simplest and most common of HF antennas.
 Most hams use antennas which are worse than a dipole for performance, sacrificing single-band performance for multiband versatility.
 But dipoles are so easy to build that this should be the first antenna considered for many situations, especially new hams.

 A dipole antenna for 40m is about 70 feet long.
-234 / FreqInMhz = length-in-feet
+234 / FreqInMhz = length-in-feet-of-quarter wave Use 2x this much wire.

 For daytime operation, a 40m dipole located about 8' off the ground is ideal and will deliver communications out to 700 miles or so from a 100watt transmitter.
 As a general rule, each band's requirements for best antenna placement is different from each other band.
 Thus a multi-band antenna could be multiply compromised.